octo-technology-downunder/kubernetes-labs/README.md

 This command will log you into the cluster so that you can issue kubernetes commands on the clusters

 - Next, issue the following command `kubectl create -f jlms-deployment.yaml`.
 This will start the deployment of your application to the kubernetes cluster
-- To see the progress you can keep issusing the command `kubectl get pods`
+- To see the progress you can keep issuing the command `kubectl get pods`

 Sample output;